10 Rhode Island Vineyards and Wineries to Sip Your Way Through this Summer

 Mulberry Vineyards

 Located on the Andrew Brown homestead (circa 1730).
-Take advantage of their wine and pierogi pairings.
+Take advantage of their wine and pierogi pairings, live music, and yoga events.

-HOURS: Tasting available Saturdays and Sundays from 11a.m.–4 p.m.
+HOURS: Tastings available Saturdays and Sundays from 11 a.m.–4 p.m.

 Verde Vineyards

-TRY: the award-winning St. Croix (a medium-bodied red hybrid with fruit and soft tannins).
+TRY: The award-winning St. Croix (a medium-bodied red hybrid with fruit and soft tannins), or the new Rosé (with flavor notes of red raspberry, strawberry, cherry and watermelon).

 Leyden Farm Vineyard and Winery

-An active farm for three generations, Leyden began the process of producing fruit-essence (i.e. strawberries, blueberries) wines in 2010.
+An active farm for three generations, Leyden began the process of producing fruit-essence (i.e. strawberry, blueberry) wines in 2010.
+No reservations needed and patrons are encouraged to bring their own food.

 Gooseneck Vineyards